Telehealth for ADHD - How to Serve More Patients

 With QbTest Telehealth, powered by QbCheck, you have the comfort of knowing an FDA-cleared medical device can measure your patient’s core ADHD symptoms; allowing you to focus on your clinical interview.
 By capturing objective data on core ADHD symptoms, clinicians feel more confident in their diagnostic decision-making.

-Telehealth is not just for Technologists
+Telehealth is not just for the tech-savvy

 With QbTest Telehealth, powered by QbCheck, clinicians collect objective data on patients’ core ADHD symptoms from their own homes, at a time that suits them.